State-of-the-art C routines provided as easy-to-use library for Internet services.

 The software of Dan Bernstein (qmail, ucspi-tcp, djbdns) includes supplementary C routines which obsoletes the usage of C's STDIO lib while replacing those by some safer implementations, in particular for string handling.

-All this material is now public domain and the fehQlibs provide a basic framework for byte, string, I/O, socket, and IPv4/IPv6 handling in addition with the constant database cdb together with dnsstub resolver routines for Internet services providing the same or an even enhanced API.
+All this material is now public domain and the fehQlibs provide a basic framework for byte, string, I/O, socket, and IPv4/IPv6 handling in addition with the constant database cdb together with dnsstub resolver routines for Internet services applying the same or an even enhanced API.